 It’s possible to request a file you may need from an external collaborator with the file request feature.
 They can upload the file to your Box.com account.

 The developers have put a lot of thought into the collaboration aspect of Box.
 Your team can create and edit documents, spreadsheets, and presentations within Box using Microsoft 365 or Google Workspace.

-Box notes also has the activity log feature, allowing you to take notes and share ideas with others via this note-taking app within Box.
+Box notes also have the activity log feature, allowing you to take notes and share ideas with others via this note-taking app within Box.

 You can add email notifications to your account to let you know whenever files are updated or uploaded.

 These are handy when you’re working remotely.
 I like the fact that it notifies you if anyone has commented on a file or when the expiry dates of shared files are close.